 This region of Spain has gained international attention for its burgeoning modern art scene.
 Be sure to explore the museums and exhibits to get a taste of this wave of artistry coming to the region.

 Shorter Itineraries That End in Santiago

-If you don't plan on doing the whole of the Camino Frances, there are a few questions you need to ask yourself including how much time you have to spare to do the journey, whether or not you're available to come back in the future to continue your adventure, and if it is extremely important for you to reach Santiago de Compostela on this trip.
+If you don't plan on doing the whole of the Camino Frances, there are a few questions you need to ask yourself including how much time you have to spare to make the journey, whether or not you're available to come back in the future to continue your adventure, and if it is extremely important for you to reach Santiago de Compostela on this trip.

 If you decide that you have to finish the Camino this time, consider walking these shorter routes:

 - Pamplona to Santiago de Compostela takes about 28 days and allows you to stop over in Vitoria-Gasteiz, the seat of government for the Basque Autonomous Community, where the Gothic-style Santa Maria Cathedral and 17th-century Plaza de La Virgen Blanca are located.

-- Logroño to Santiago de Compostela takes about 25 days and originates in one of the pilgrim's way's most popular cities where visitors can take in the spires of the Cathedral of Santa María de la Redonda.
+- Logroño to Santiago de Compostela takes about 25 days and originates in one of the pilgrim's most popular cities where visitors can take in the spires of the Cathedral of Santa María de la Redonda.

-- Burgos to Santiago de Compostela takes about 20 days, but visitors should start their journeys by first exploring the medieval architecture of the provincial capital of Castile, Burgos, where the French Gothic Cathedral of St. Mary and the Chapel of Condestable are both popular destinations.
+- Burgos to Santiago de Compostela takes about 20 days, but visitors should start their journeys by first exploring the medieval architecture of the provincial capital of Castile, Burgos.
+This is where the French Gothic Cathedral of St. Mary and the Chapel of Condestable are located.
+They are both popular destinations.